Ernesto Palacios de la Prida

-Ernesto Palacios de la Prida (13 November 1943 – May 2000), was a Spanish chess FIDE Master (FM), Spanish Chess Championship winner (1970).
+Ernesto Palacios de la Prida (13 November 1943 – May 2000), was a Spanish chess FIDE Master (FM).
+He won the Spanish Chess Championship in 1970.

 Biography

 From the late 1960s to the late 1970s, Ernesto Palacios de la Prida was one of Spain's leading chess players.
 He has won two medals at the Spanish Chess Championships: gold (1970) and silver (1975).
 Also Ernesto Palacios de la Prida twice in row won Spanish Junior Chess Championships (1962, 1963) and won silver medal in this tournament in 1961.
 He was Spanish Schoolchildren Chess Championship winner in 1957.
 Ernesto Palacios de la Prida six times won Province of Seville Chess Championships.
 He was participant of a number of international chess tournaments.

 Ernesto Palacios de la Prida played for Spain in the Chess Olympiad: